matn7/CS-Notes/src/main/java/spring/SPRING-SECURITY-2.md

 ### Security Interceptor

-- Decider whether access is granted to a particular sources
+- Decider whether access is granted to a particular sources.
-- FilterSecurityInterceptor enforces access to HTTP resources
+- FilterSecurityInterceptor enforces access to HTTP resources.
-- MethodSecurityInterceptor enforces access to method invocations
+- MethodSecurityInterceptor enforces access to method invocations.
-- Config using instances of ConfigAttribute
+- Config using instances of ConfigAttribute.

 ```xml
 <filter>